Detox Water for Bloating: DIY Recipes & Remedies

 Digestive system problems

-If your digestive system is not working properly then you may also experience bloating.
+If your digestive system is not working properly, you may also experience bloating.
 This could be caused by an excess of bacteria and yeast in the intestine that cannot be adequately digested.

 These types of bloating are commonly seen with bacterial overgrowth due to antibiotic overuse or an underactive thyroid gland.